|

 underneath.
 Later on the nail becomes brittled and breaks off

 leaving undermined black remnants .
+The adjacent

 skin may be invaded by the dermatophyte, leading to characteristically